tlhunter/consumer-centric-api-design/book.md

 * `?limit=10`: Reduce the number of results returned to the Consumer (for Pagination)
 * `?offset=10`: Send sets of information to the Consumer (for Pagination)
-* `?animal_type_id=1`: Filter records which match the following condition (WHERE animal_type_id = 1)
+* `?animal_type_id=1`: Filter records which match the following condition (`WHERE animal_type_id = 1`)
 * `?sortby=name&order=asc`: Sort the results based on the specified attribute (`ORDER BY name ASC`)

 Some of these filterings can be redundant with endpoint URLS.
 For example I previously mentioned GET `/zoo/ZID/animals`.
-This would be the same thing as GET `/animals?zoo_id=ZID`.
+This would be the same thing as `GET /animals?zoo_id=ZID`.
 Dedicated endpoints being made available to the Consumer will make their lives easier, this is especially true with requests you anticipate they will make a lot.
 In the documentation, mention this redundancy so that Third Party Developers aren't left wondering if differences exist.

 Also, this goes without saying, but whenever you perform filtering or sorting of data, make sure you white-list the columns for which the Consumer can filter and sort by.
 We don't want any database errors being sent to Consumers!

 ## Respone Attribute Filtering for GET Requests

-Often times, third party developers do not care about all of the data being returned.
+Often times, when a Consumer is requesting a specific resource, they do not care about all of the data belonging to the resource.
 Having so much data could be a network bottleneck.

 Sometimes, getting less data can even reduce the overhead on your server, for example it may remove an unneccesary database JOIN.